Port Clinton, Ohio: Media

 Port Clinton is part of the Sandusky/Lake Erie Islands (Vacationland region) radio market and is included as part of the Toledo TV market.

 Port Clinton is home to WPCR - PortClintonRadio.com, "Ottawa County's News, Sports, and Weather Authority."
 This internet exclusive radio station carries live local sporting events, weather, and fishing reports as well as locally produced programs.

 Port Clinton is served in print by the Port Clinton News Herald, the city's only daily newspaper.
 It is also covered by the Sandusky Register, which is the region's largest newspaper.

+Infrastructure

+Transportation

+The Erie–Ottawa International Airport is located 3 nmi east of Port Clinton's central business district.